7 Ways You’re Misusing Social Media Algorithms

 Content marketing is a great way to put your lead generation efforts on autopilot.
-It helps prospects find your business, it helps position your business as an authority in the industry, and it solves their problems.
+It helps prospects find your business, helps position your business as an authority in the industry, and solves their problems.
 The infographic below by marketing software company Hubspot showcases where content fits within the inbound marketing funnel.

 Ultimately, good content can reduce your sales cycle and guide prospects every stage.